 "We are thrilled about the World Surf League's commitment to making their events carbon neutral and free of single-use plastics, and their support of the Glowing campaign," said Richard Vevers, Founder and CEO of the Ocean Agency.
 "The WSL has the reach and influence to raise awareness and funds for coral reef restoration, making a tangible positive impact through their events, athletes, and content.
 The WSL's support of the Glowing campaign will certainly help us achieve the mission to be the first generation to save an entire ecosystem."

-Join us in our mission to #StopTrashingWaves and leave every place better than we found it!
+Join us in our mission to #StopTrashingWaves and pledge your commitment to leave every place better than it was found at wslpure.org!